mazeto/minisc/README.md

 ### Macros

-The MISC CPU don't have a jmp instruction, But who needs it? you can load the desired address directly into the PC register.
+The MINISC CPU don't have a jmp instruction, But who needs it? you can load the desired address directly into the PC register.

     jmp $AD = ldr PC
               $AD